ocaml/v3.ocaml.org-rescript/README.md

 suggests the following:
 - create an issue noting your intent to start work and ask any clarifying questions or discuss approach, if needed
-- fork the repo
+- fork the repo (link: )
-- either work in the master branch, or create your own branch with a useful name
+- either work in the master branch, or create your own branch with a useful name (link: )
-- add a small initial commit and create a draft PR from your repo branch to the original repo
+- add a small initial commit and create a draft PR (link: ) from your repo branch to the original repo
-- continue developing, feel free to ask questions in your issue or the PR, if you run into obstacles or uncertainty, as you make changes
+- continue developing, feel free to ask questions in your issue or the PR, if you run into obstacles or uncertainty as you make changes
-- change PR to ready to review
+- change PR status to ready to review (link: )

 ## Setup